Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``browser.search.suggest.enabled``: The "master switch" for search suggestions everywhere in Firefox (search bar, urlbar, etc.).
 Defaults to true.

+- ``browser.urlbar.suggest.quicksuggest``: True if Firefox Suggest suggestions in general are enabled in the urlbar.

+- ``browser.urlbar.suggest.quicksuggest.sponsored``: True if sponsored Firefox Suggest suggestions in particular are enabled in the urlbar.

 - ``browser.urlbar.suggest.searches``: True if search suggestions are enabled in the urlbar.
 Defaults to false.

 - ``browser.zoom.full`` (deprecated): True if zoom is enabled for both text and images, that is if "Zoom Text Only" is not enabled.
 Defaults to true.
 This preference was collected in Firefox 50 to 52 (`Bug 979323 <https://bugzilla.mozilla.org/show_bug.cgi?id=979323>`_).